Wenlin-Chen/ADKF-IFT/README.md

 This codebase is built upon a fork from [FS-Mol](https://github.com/microsoft/FS-Mol) and [PAR](https://github.com/tata1661/PAR-NeurIPS21) repositories.
 The README file, license, etc are copied and modified from there.

-# Instruction for training and testing ADKF-IFT on FS-Mol
+# Instruction for meta-training/testing ADKF-IFT on FS-Mol

-Meta-training for classification is run as:
+Meta-training for classification:
 ```bash
 python fs_mol/adaptive_dkt_train.py /path/to/dataset
 ```

-Meta-training for regression is run as:
+Meta-training for regression:
 ```bash
 python fs_mol/adaptive_dkt_train.py /path/to/dataset --use-numeric-labels
 ```

-Meta-testing is run as:
+Meta-testing:

 ```bash
 python fs_mol/adaptive_dkt_test.py /path/to/model_checkpoint /path/to/dataset